Willy-Kimura/Willy-Kimura/README.md

 # Hello, Willy here!

-👋🏾 Hi!
-Many thanks for stopping by!
-My name is Wilfred (Willy) Kimura.
-I love building products.
-As an expert, continuing in perfection towards product design, prototyping, full-stack development, testing and deployment, I innovate through the entire cycle architecting all the elements and components involved.
+👋 Many thanks for stopping by!
+Name is Willy Kimura, and I simply love building products.

 <br/>